 Project 3 aims to support the richness of “linguistic landscapes” for children who are bilingual in early childhood centres and Year 1 classrooms.

 Project 4 focuses on how best to accelerate early literacy development in children with developmental disabilities.

-For more information on this project, please review our recent Summary Report of Progress.
+For more information on this project, please read our Successful Learning Theme Final Summary Report, June 2019.

 What we are doing

 - Working in classrooms of ten primary schools in Christchurch, to co-construct and support the implementation of the classroom-based literacy intervention.